fahadshaikh09/B.Sc-Python-Practicals/README.md

 	b.
 Take a list, say for example this one: a=[1,1,2,3,5,8,13,21,34,55,89]
 		and write a program that prints out all the elements of the list that are less than 5.

+*4. Program for Following Probelem Statments*

+	a.
+Write a program that takes two lists and returns True if they have at least one common member.

+	b.
+Write a Python program to print a specified list after removing the 0th, 2nd, 4th and 5th elements.

+	c.
+Write a Python program to clone or copy a list